bryantwarrickcai/e-commerce-mobile/README.md

 ---

-**How do you set the theme within a Flutter application to ensure consistency?
+**Question: How do you set the theme within a Flutter application to ensure consistency?
 Did you implement a theme in your application?**

 Answer: In Flutter applications, the theme can be set in the `ThemeData` class, and applying it using the `Theme` widget at the app's root.
 The theme can hold configurations such as colors, text styles, and button themes.